futurice/masifunde-fe/README.md

 The project uses [Contentful](https://www.contentful.com/) JavaScript package.
 To understand better the API structure you should login into Contentful and have a look into `Content models` to see how they are structured.
-The credentials can be found in the password safe.
+The credentials can be found in the Futurice password safe.

-## Testing Fundraisingbox locally

-Fundraisingbox only displays the form in the iframe if you load the iframe from a specified domain, e.g. masifunde.netlify.com.
-In order to test it locally you need to expose your localhost.
-You can use ngrok (https://ngrok.com/) for this.
-Install ngrok and run the command ```ngrok http 3000 --region eu```.
-You will then see the address to which ngrok exposes your localhost.

-Log into Masifunde's Fundraisingbox (https://secure.fundraisingbox.com).
-In the top right hover "Einstellung" and click "Spendenformular".
-In the "Welches Formular wollen Sie bearbeiten" dropdown select the correct Fundraising form (as of writing this, that's "Development").
-Paste your ngrok address into the field "Einbettungsadresse".
-Save.
-If you go to your ngrok address you should now be able to see the Fundraising form.